oghmabot/oghmabot/CONTRIBUTING.md

   - `mappers/` handles mapping/shaping data from an external model to an internal one.
   - `models/` handles the logic of all internal data models, often interacting with db.
   - `proxies/` handles all logic against external resources.

+### Naming Conventions
+For the most part, conventions should be apparent from the current codebase.
+Eslint will also enforce some code style, and most editors will help you automatically fix mistakes.

+#### Files
+- Should use camelCase, `fileName.ts`.
+- Should include their role before the file extension, `fileName.role.ts`.
+This is to ensure that similarly named files are still easily discernable, and allows for much easier context switching when working with them.
+Some examples are `deity.command.ts`, `deity.model.ts`, `deity.embed.ts`.
+#### Code
+- Functions and variables should use camelCase, `myFunction`.
+- Classes should use PascalCase, `MyClass`.

 ## Relevant Documentation